KingNeoIV/KingNeoIV/README.md

 ## Hi there 👋

 <p>
-  Hi, I'm Michael Rios — a Computer Science student at Texas A&M University–Victoria and the developer behind KingNeoIV.
-I specialize in building standalone desktop apps with Python GUIs and C++ backends, with a focus on modular design, performance, and educational impact.
-I’m passionate about systems-level thinking, ethical tech, and sharing my work publicly to help others learn and grow.
-Every project I publish reflects my journey — persistent, methodical, and built from the ground up.
+  My name is Michael Rios.
+I’m a Computer Science student at Texas A&M University-Victoria, and I’ve been programming for about a year.
+I’m still learning, figuring things out as I go, and building projects that help me grow.
+Most of what I know comes from trial and error and a lot of curiosity.
+  Right now I’m focused on desktop apps using Python for the interface and C++ for the backend.
+I enjoy working with systems that feel clean and modular, even if I’m still learning how to design them well.
+Sharing my work helps me stay motivated and connect with others who are learning too.
+  I’m proud of what I’ve built so far, and I’m excited to keep going.

 </p>

 <div align="center">